bw4sz/OpenCV_HummingbirdsMotion/README.md

 General
 ------------
 You need open_cv, and FFmpeg installed and connected to python.
+Easiest solution is install python using anaconda distribution.

 Contents
 ----------------------